digi-ron/AU-Falcon-SPUD-Project/Electrical/CabinFusePanel/CabinFusePanel.md

 There is a direct link between the following pins, related to the Power Windows circuit
 - [R4-4](#relay-4---pwin-relay)
 - [R4-3](#relay-4---pwin-relay)
-- left pin P/WIN fuse
+- Left pin P/WIN fuse

 ### Circuit 2 - DEF